Automate Your Money

 Best and Safest Ways to Borrow Money

-Borrowing can solve a short-term problem or create a long-term one — it depends on the order you try options and how well you manage fees and risks.
-This guide puts the lowest-cost, most transparent choices first (payment plans with
+Borrowing can solve a short-term problem or create a long-term one — the difference comes down to the order you try options and how carefully you manage fees and risks.
+The playbook below puts the lowest-cost, most transparent choices first,

 How to Raise Your Credit Score Fast